mslavens/Canopy_V3/canopy-ui/public/docs/manual/device-groups.md

   > Dissolving a device group will delete all security rules, zones, and variables associated with its scope.

 ### Generating CLI Commands
-- Right-click any Device Group and select **Generate CLI** to generate the corresponding Panorama set commands (e.g. `set device-group ...`) to synchronize your structures.
+- Right-click any Device Group and select **Generate CLI** to generate the corresponding vendor set commands to synchronize your structures.